percona/everest-doc/docs/scaling.md

     ![!image](images/everest_db_scaling.png)

 9. Select the **Resources per node**.
-When you select the Resources per node, the threshold values are automatically populated in the CPU, MEMORY, and DISK fields.
+When selecting the **Resources per node**, the threshold values are automatically populated in the CPU, MEMORY, and DISK fields.
 However, you can also manually enter the values for these fields.

-10. Click **Continue** till you come to the page where **Create database** option is seen.
+10. Click **Continue** until you reach the page where the **Create database** option is seen.

 11. Click **Go to list of my databases**.
 You will see the database that you provisioned.